Jane Horney: Agent

 In the autumn of 1941, her husband became his newspaper's correspondent in Berlin, and she followed him there.
 The couple divorced in 1943, and she moved to Denmark, where she was employed at Skandinavisk Telegrambureau (Scandinavian news agency) in Copenhagen.
 She then returned to Sweden.
 During her stay in Berlin, Horney had socialized with diplomats and reporters.
 This made intelligence officers take an interest in her.
 The German Horst Gilbert (born 1889) had served as an officer in the German army during the First World War; afterwards he went to the Soviet Union, where he participated in the construction of the Red Army.
 He also became friendly with Alexandra Kollontai.
-In 1934 Gilbert was mixed up in the Ernst Röhm-affair, as well as Kurt von Schleicher's attempted coup d'etat against Adolf Hitler.
-He was consequently imprisoned, but in 1936 transferred to Denmark as an intelligence officer.
+In 1934, Gilbert was mixed up in the Ernst Röhm-affair, as well as Kurt von Schleicher's attempted coup d'etat against Adolf Hitler.
+He was consequently imprisoned, but in 1936, transferred to Denmark as an intelligence officer.
 He was regarded as one of Admiral Wilhelm Canaris' men.
 Like the Admiral, he was supposedly involved with the 20 July plot in 1944.
-On 14 October 1944 Gilbert was shot down in his office in central Copenhagen by a Danish resistance group led by the former nun Ella von Cappeln.
+On 14 October 1944, Gilbert was shot down in his office in central Copenhagen by a Danish resistance group led by the former nun Ella von Cappeln.
 He died from his wounds one month later.

-Gilbert was also suspected of being an agent for the Soviets, due to the fact that he, in January 1944 with Horney as a courier, succeeded in arranging a meeting with his old friend Kollontai in Stockholm.
-The same winter Horney had also met Regierungsrat Ernst Züchner at Gilbert's.
+Gilbert was also suspected of being an agent for the Soviets because he, in January 1944, with Horney as a courier, succeeded in arranging a meeting with his old friend Kollontai in Stockholm.
+The same winter, Horney had also met Regierungsrat Ernst Züchner at Gilbert's.
 The two men had discussed the possibility of a separate peace between Germany and the USSR.
 According to Züchner, Gilbert acted on behalf of Admiral Canaris.